demizer/apc/README.rst

 pbldr for Arch Linux
 ====================
 :Created: Tue Sep 18 20:56:03 PDT 2012
-:Modified: Sun Jan 20 00:06:39 PST 2013
+:Modified: Wed Jan 23 17:35:05 PST 2013

-pbldr is a tool written in Python for building and packaging Arch Linux packages into a repository.
+``pbldr`` is a tool written in Python for building and packaging Arch Linux packages into a repository.

 *This project is MIT licensed*

-.. note:: pbldr is very early in development and may not work right.
-Since it
-          has parts that must run with root priviledges, you have been warned.

 -----------------
 How does it work?